 Cameras specifically designed to measure cloud amount exist.
 They view the total sky using, for example, curved mirrors.
 The image from the sky is analysed by an algorithm that determines whether a cloud is present in each pixel using the measured colour.
 The sum of all pixels results in cloud amount.
+In the past specifically designed sky imagers were used during daytime only to estimate the total cloud amount.
+Nowadays DSP (Digital Signal Processing) IP cameras or webcams can be used for that purpose, whereas cameras with infrared night vision also give useful results in low lighting conditions.
+Extensive developments have been achieved in the software that is used to analyse sky images in order to determine not only cloud amount but also cloud type (see for example Wacker et al., 2015).

 This method avoids the problems of representativeness of the measurement that can be present in some other methods.
 Some cameras use daylight and are thus not applicable at night.
 Cameras measuring in the infrared do not have this disadvantage, but these have a smaller field-of-view and are more expensive.
 Sky cameras require frequent maintenance in the form of cleaning of the optical surfaces.